I Dream (musical): Reception

 I Dream opened to mostly positive reviews from both the press and those involved with the civil rights movement.
 RollingOut.com said: "The life of Dr. King as chronicled in the stage musical I Dream, is right on time as a reminder of what the fight was for.
 The dynamically talented cast delivered stirring performances to move audience members through each riveting scene."
 Creative Loafing reported that "Tappin's hugely ambitious world premiere follows the example of Broadway's big, rock-influenced musicals such as Jesus Christ Superstar, Evita, and Les Misérables."
 The Huffington Post stated: "[The show brought] some of the heartiest former Civil Rights activists in the house to tears, before raising them to their feet at the finale for, perhaps, the greatest standing ovation the show will ever receive."
 Broadway World stated: From the buzz in the Knight lobby afterwards, I'd say the performance had clearly sustained the audience's enthusiasm in all respects.

-Awards & Nominations
+Awards and nominations

 Nominated in 10 categories for Atlanta's 2009/2010 Suzi Bass Award, I Dream won in the Outstanding World Premiere (Play or Musical) category.